loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

     OOOBS Language Award (OOOBSLA) for building extremely tight assumptions about how to write programs and even how to architecture applications with modules right into the language.

 *   There's no escape route, Java's programmers are Java's prisoners.
-Talk about 'not making prisoners', well, Java does.

 *   For all that Java does to enslave its users, itself takes a rather lighthearted view of life and the universe.
 Kind of an innocently whistling prison guard: